SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Activating_Soft_Launch_Options.md

 # Activating soft-launch options

-For most soft-launch options, you will need the following file on your DataMiner server: `C:\Skyline DataMiner\SoftLaunchOptions.xml`, create it if needed.
+For most soft-launch options, you will need the following file on your DataMiner server: `C:\Skyline DataMiner\SoftLaunchOptions.xml`.
+If this file is not present yet, you will need to create it.
 In this file, for each feature you want to activate, you can add a specific tag and set it to the value "true".

 For example, this *SoftLaunchOptions.xml* configuration activates the "AlarmSquashing" and "CloudConnectedAgents" features: